 Considering the changed position on infection and transmission rates in the community, the evidence and experience of settings re-opening between August and October 2020, and recent scientific evidence, the Sub-Group strengthened its advice on face coverings in 2020 to manage the main area of risk within education settings, which is adult to adult transmission.
 The ELC guidance on face coverings was reviewed again by the Sub-Group on 9 February 2021 to support planning for return to ELC for all children.
 The Sub-Group concluded that no change was required but that the need for compliance with the existing guidance should be strongly reinforced.

-Face coverings must be worn by adults wherever they cannot maintain a 2 m distance from other adults (e.g. in corridor and communal areas).
+Face coverings must be worn by adults wherever they cannot maintain the appropriate physical distance from other adults (e.g. in corridor and communal areas).
 Coverings should also be worn by staff and visitors when not working directly with children, for example when in office and admin areas, canteens (except when dining), staff rooms and other confined communal areas, (including staff toilets) , except where a person is exempt from wearing a covering.
 In these circumstances, a face covering must be worn whenever staff move away from a seated position.

 Face coverings are only one of the measures to suppress COVID-19 by reducing viral transmission and these should not be used to substitute the other measures needed to contain the virus.
 Therefore, when wearing a face covering, good hand and respiratory hygiene and physical distancing between adults are still be required.